UPDATE September 2020: The CBTL Kaldi Single Cup Brewer is no longer available for purchase.

 Although the paperwork doesn’t specifically mention it, you can use any of the buttons as an ad-hoc Hot Water function.

 - Coffee, Tea, and Espresso are all available in a single machine.

 - Tea is a step up from tea bags.

-- Power Saving Feature is nice, and can be disabled/enabled easily.
+- The power Saving Feature is nice and can be disabled/enabled easily.

 - The cup holder can be adjusted for different cup sizes by turning it over.